 DO: Be specific in your request.
 This may help you limit copying costs.
-Include the timeframe and what subject the records should contain.
 DO: Reference the FOIA law, keep a copy of your letter, and send it as certified mail with a return receipt requested.

 DON'T: Give up on a document if part of it is exempt and cannot be released.
-The agency is required to redact that information and still provide the rest of the document.
+The agency is required to redact that information and still provide the rest of the document